-- prepare valuations, including the setting of employers' contribution rates.
-This will involve agreeing assumptions with the Administering Authority, having regard to the FSS and LGPS Regulations, and targeting each employer's solvency appropriately; - provide advice relating to new employers in the Fund, including the level and type of bonds or other forms of security (and the monitoring of these); - prepare advice and calculations in connection with bulk transfers and individual benefit-related matters; - assist the Administering Authority in considering possible changes to employer contributions between formal valuations, where circumstances suggest this may be necessary;
+- 1. prepare valuations, including the setting of employers' contribution rates.
+This will involve agreeing assumptions with the Administering Authority, having regard to the FSS and LGPS Regulations, and targeting each employer's solvency appropriately; - 2. provide data and information as required by the Government Actuary's Department to carry out their statutory obligations (see Section 5);

-- advise on the termination of Admission Bodies' participation in the Fund; and - fully reflect actuarial professional guidance and requirements in the advice given to the Administering Authority.
+- 3. provide advice relating to new employers in the Fund, including the level and type of bonds or other forms of security (and the monitoring of these); - 4. prepare advice and calculations in connection with bulk transfers and individual benefit-related matters; - 5. assist the Administering Authority in considering possible changes to employer contributions between formal valuations, where circumstances suggest this may be necessary; - 6. advise on the termination of employers' participation in the Fund; and - 7. fully reflect actuarial professional guidance and requirements in the advice given to the Administering Authority.